How to Combine Guest Room and Nursery [4 Crucial Tips]

 You can use under-bed storage bags to help keep your things organized and packed away until they’re needed.

-There's also the option of hanging shelves to get storage off the floor.
-If you choose this option, keep all shelves away from the wall above the crib to avoid any possibility of something falling into the crib.
+There’s also the option of hanging shelves to raise storage off the floor.
+If you choose this option, keep all shelves away from the wall above the crib to avoid the possibility of something falling into it.

 Does a Baby Even Need a Nursery?